Magical Origin Stories Written by Readers

 The following summer, Druma Wood was a place of pure poetic motion.
 The land swayed with illuminating shades of vivid greens and yellows, and the sky danced on blue, violet, and orange wings.
 On one peaceful day, the wind called to Rywan and set him on course to the silvery edge of the Druma Wood.
 This would be a journey far greater than any, where a destined meeting would take place, and a series of magical adventures, awaited.

-You might remember Bumblewy as the desperately un-funny jester who appears in Book 2 of The Merlin Saga; Bryan B. tells a story of what may have happened before he encountered the wizard:
+You might remember Bumblewy as the desperately un-funny jester who appears in Book 2 of the Merlin Saga; Bryan B. tells a story of what may have happened before he encountered the wizard:

 The streets of Caer Neithan jingled with festivities as Bumbelwy ambled along on his not-so-merry way.
 Sure, the Town of Bards always bustled with music and song, but today proved to be different.
 Today was the first day of Summer.
 Bards from all over came to Caer Neithan for this special occasion, multiplying the usual melodies and rhythms tenfold.